OctopusDeploy/blog/blog/2023-01/key-assumption-work-culture/index.md

 Many decisions in the workplace involve a trade-off, but these fundamental assumptions are mutually exclusive.

+If you believe Theory X, you:

+- Centralize decision-making
+- Track individual performance
-If you believe Theory X, you centralize decision-making, track individual performance, and use rewards and punishments to motivate workers.
-With Theory Y, you focus on setting clear goals and let people direct their own efforts.
-When you do this, employees become the organization's most valuable asset.
+- Use rewards and punishments to motivate workers

+With Theory Y, you:

+- Focus on setting clear goals
+- Let people direct their own efforts

+When you follow Theory Y, employees become the organization's most valuable asset.

 :::hint